Services for Adults

 Community Job Fair

 Community Job Fairs are midsize events hosted by the Monroe Job Opportunities Integrated Network (JOIN) and a host town or neighborhood in Monroe County, including regular events at the Monroe Community College (MCC) Downtown Campus.
-These in-person events allow job seekers to directly engage with 15 - 20 participating employers to talk about available openings, discuss the application process, and submit their resumes to recruiters and hiring managers.
+These in-person events allow job seekers to directly engage with a large group of participating employers to talk about available openings, discuss the application process, and submit their resumes to recruiters and hiring managers.

 JOIN is a partnership between RochesterWorks and Monroe County to increase the accessibility of job fairs for residents in all corners of our community.